rcmdnk/vim_emu/README.md

 Visual Block uses the mouse cursor position instead of the cursor position as a start point, therefore it behaves different from other Visual modes.

+For Recording Macro, you need MadRuby (see below).

 ## Applications
 The default setting enables vim emulation on applications w/o Terminal (iTerm),